Close gaps in your

-Surgical Affiliates’ scalable Partner Programs are improving patient care and outcomes by helping hospitals close gaps in emergency surgical care.
-Our local board-certified surgeons and dedicated support team deliver 24/7 emergency surgery care and our surgeons have no competing duties while on service.
+SAMGI’s scalable surgicalist programs improve patient care and outcomes by helping hospitals close gaps in emergency surgical care.
+Our local board-certified surgeons and dedicated support team deliver 24/7/365 emergency surgery care and have no competing duties while on service.
 As a result, emergency patients at our partner hospitals undergo surgery without delays.
 This leads to better outcomes for patients and improved performance for hospitals.

-Does your hospital have 24/7 onsite ER coverage?
+Does your hospital have 24/7/365 onsite emergency surgery coverage?

-With our evidence-based Surgical Partner Program, your hospital has a surgeon and team onsite 24/7 to provide immediate care for emergency patients.
-Unlike locum tenens physicians, who fill staffing gaps on a temporary basis, Surgical Affiliates provides a long-term, high-quality, local solution inside your hospital.
+With our evidence-based surgicalist program, your hospital has a surgeon and team onsite 24/7/365 to provide immediate care for emergency patients.
+Unlike locum tenens physicians, who fill staffing gaps on a temporary basis, SAMGI provides a long-term, high-quality local solution inside your hospital.

-Our partner hospitals across the nation report increased patient throughput, improved efficiency, and fewer ER hurdles.
-Surgical Affiliates’ comprehensive, self-managed Surgical Programs also help hospitals:
+Our partner hospitals across the nation report increased patient throughput, improved efficiency, and fewer ED hurdles.
+SAMGI’s comprehensive, self-managed programs also help hospitals:

 • Integrate a standardized emergency general surgical care program